dannieRope/Data-cleaning-Exercise-in-Excel/README.md

-* **Duplicate records:** I Used either the Conditional Formatting or Remove Duplicates feature to look for and remove any duplicated records from the data.
+* **Duplicate records:** I Used the Remove Duplicates feature to look for and remove any duplicated records from the data.
+A total of 8 duplicates values were found and removed.

 * **Spelling:** The original source file data has not been checked for errors in the spelling.
 I Checked for spelling mistakes in the data and fix them.
+During this process 5 words spelt wrongly were fixed.

 * **Whitespace:** I Used the Find and Replace feature to remove all double-spaces from the data.
+3 replacements were made.
+I also used the TRIM() to remove single spaces

 * **Department names:** When the data was converted from its data source, the department names (see correct list below) didn’t import correctly and they are now splited over two columns in the data.
 I Used Flash Fill to reduce the department names to just one column, and then remove any unnecessary columns